ethereum/ethereum-org-website/src/content/eth2/the-beacon-chain/index.md

 New epochs occur every 6.4 minutes.

-So if a transaction happens on a shard, how do all the other shards get this information?
+So how do all the other shards get this information?
 This is where the beacon chain comes in...

 ## Crosslinks

-Once a new block proposal has enough attestations, a "crosslink" is created which confirms to the beacon chain that it should include that block in the beacon chain.
+Once a new block proposal has enough attestations, a "crosslink" is created which confirms to the beacon chain that it should include that block, and your transaction, in the beacon chain.
 This is coming in [Phase 1](/en/get-eth/roadmap#phase-one).
 Once this has happened, the block proposer gets a reward in the form of more ETH.

 ## Casper, the Friendly Finality Gadget (FFG)